 15(3): All documents or information supplied to the arbitral tribunal by one party shall at the same time be communicated by that party to the other party.
-In an arbitration brought by an investor against a State under the terms of a treaty, the tribunal shall forthwith dispatch a copy of all pleadings received by the tribunal to the UNCITRAL secretariat, subject to redaction of confidential business information and information which is privileged or otherwise protected from disclosure under a party's domestic law.
-The UNCITRAL secretariat shall post all such documents on its website without delay.
+In disputes involving a State as a party, the secretary of the tribunal shall forthwith dispatch to the UNCITRAL secretariat in electronic form a copy of all documents received or issued by the tribunal, subject to redaction of confidential business information and information which is privileged or otherwise protected from disclosure under a party's domestic law.
+The UNCITRAL secretariat shall post all such documents on the UNCITRAL website without delay.